alexandrevilain/temporal-operator/docs/operations/argocd.md

 # ArgoCD caveats

-If you're using ArgoCD, you might run into `Out Of Sync` diff issues when using durations in the `spec` of some of the operator's CRDs.
+If you're using ArgoCD or a similar tool that normalizes yaml manifests, you might run into `Out Of Sync` diff issues when using durations in the `spec` of some of the operator's CRDs.
 This issue is [documented with ArgoCD](https://github.com/argoproj/argo-cd/discussions/14229) and appears when using durations in the `spec`.
 For example, in the `mTLS` part:

 ```yaml
 mTLS: